Design, Creative & UX job market report cover, San Jose-Sunnyvale-Santa Clara, CA, 2026-06

 Entry-Level Candidates

-Difficulty: Hard.
-Only about 10% of sampled local openings are entry-level, and the market skews heavily toward senior talent.[12]
+Difficulty: High.
+Only about 10% of sampled local openings are entry-level, and national UX research expects junior competition to remain intense in 2026.[3][5]

 Mid-Career Candidates